CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 * Question Service
 * Match Service
 * Collaboration Service
+* History Service
 * Frontend Service (Web UI)

 Additional Notes:

-If you are not using Windows OS, and would like a equivalent instruction for a differnt OS, do reach out to us for clarification.
+If you are not using Windows OS, and would like a equivalent instruction for a different OS, do reach out to us for clarification.

 **For clarifications, do leave your questions at [Feedback PR](https://github.com/CS3219-AY2324S1/ay2324s1-course-assessment-g32/pull/1) created in our repository.**